microsoft/playwright/docs/src/ci-intro-js.md

 ## GitHub Actions

 Tests will run on push or pull request on branches main or master.
-The [workflow](https://docs.github.com/en/actions/using-workflows/about-workflows) will install all dependencies, install playwright and then run the tests.
-It will also create the playwright report.
+The [workflow](https://docs.github.com/en/actions/using-workflows/about-workflows) will install all dependencies, install Playwright and then run the tests.
+It will also create the Playwright report.

 ```yaml
 name: Playwright Tests